cloudflare/cloudflare-docs-engine/src/content/reference/wrangler-cli/commands.md

 <Definitions>

   - `workers_dev` <Type>bool</Type>
-    - Indicates if deploying to a workers.dev domain.
-Example: `workers_dev = true`
+    - Indicates if deploying to a workers.dev domain, e.g. `workers_dev = true`.

 </Definitions>

 ### Publishing to your own domain